 The Snowflake Effect

 Just like a snowflake, no two specification documents are alike.
 They can be long or short, filled with dazzling graphs and photos, or stuffed with plain old text.
 An ecommerce site planning to sell only two or three different products will probably only require 15 to 20 pages worth of your ideas.
 While a large ecommerce website design or news site might look like the manuscript version of "War and Peace."
 The point is each one will be different.
 However, stick to this basic structure and you should be fine:

 - Front-end functionality

 - Common features

 - Wireframes (home page and at least 2 other important pages)

 - Use cases

 4. Understanding is in the details.
-If you are working on the redesign of an existing site learn how all sections of the old website work.
-You’ll be happy you did later.
-If old sections are cut or left out, the corresponding or replacement sections on the new site should be noted.
+Let's say you are outlining a redesign for an existing website.
+Make sure you take the time to learn how all sections of the old website work first.
+In the long run, you'll be very happy you did.
+If old sections are cut or left out, the corresponding or replacement sections on the new site should be addressed accordingly.
 This is also important when redirecting old URLs that may be linked to from outside sources.

 5. Not making a decision is a decision - a bad one.
 Why make a plan, if the plan is incomplete?
 Do not leave any empty sections that you intend to wait and make a decision on later.
 Make sure that the spec document covers all sections of the website.
 If there is anything that is unclear, come up with a list of questions for the client that is filled with topics you would like to address.
 The goal you set should be laid out as clearly as possible because it will make your job, and the client's involvement, a much smoother process.

 6. Make the possible, possible.
 Empty promises lead to hard feelings.
 You won't feel good about them, and neither will the client.
 During the planning process, make sure the site functionality options described on the spec document are actually feasible.
 Having to go back to the client with any issues later on can leave them incredibly disappointed.